zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-feature-flags.md

 **desktop**: Log all shell desktop operations.
 Useful for reporting errors to the alias.

 **diagnostics**: Display the debug hub, and add verbose tracing.
-Also used for capturing callstacks across iframes.
+Also used to enable callstack capturing for all communication that occurs between iframes.

 **inputsset.debug.viewModelOrPdlName**: Break into debugger when `onInputsSet` is about to be called on extension side.
 This trace can use the `viewmodel` name or the blade or part name to filter trace.